stormpath/stormpath-sdk-java/docs/source/login.rst

 The |project| will not enforce HTTPS so that you may easily test during development.
 It is expected that you will enable HTTPS when you deploy your application to production.

-If your application is available on the public internet and you feel setting up your own TLS certificate is too bothersome, you can use a free `Cloudflare`_ account and they will provide you one for *free*.
+If your ${apptype} is available on the public internet and you feel setting up your own TLS certificate is too bothersome, you can use a free `Cloudflare`_ account and they will provide you one for *free*.
 There is simply no reason anymore to not enable TLS for all logged in user sessions.
 (Stormpath has no incentive to recommend Cloudflare.
 Free TLS for everyone is just too good to pass up).

 URI
 ---

-Users can login to your web application by visiting ``/login``
+Users can login by visiting ``/login``

 If you want to change this path, set the ``stormpath.web.login.uri`` configuration property: